Your Brain on Shakespeare

 The Bard & the Teenage Brain

-Shakespeare's plays may have been written over 400 years ago, but his characters think and behave a lot like 21st century teenagers: spontaneous, impulsivefickle, and definitely rebellious!
-They operate at a heightened level of emotional intensity as they navigate their way through coming-of-age experiences like falling in love and challenging authority.
+Shakespeare's plays may have been written over 400 years ago, but his characters think and behave a lot like 21st century teenagers: they are spontaneous, impulsivefickle, and definitely rebellious!

 Like teenagers, Shakespeare’s characters operate at an incredibly high level of intensity.
 Everything from the situations they face to the heightened language they use is at a 10 out of 10 on the scale of intensity.

+Teenagers aren't little kids anymore.
 In fact, they're not even big kids - they are young adults, and the days of watching from the sidelines are over.
 Teenagers need to see, hear, and experience things for themselves in order to understand and appreciate their place in the world.
 They also need to be seen and heard in order to be truly understood and appreciated!

 Like teenagers, Shakespeare's plays were meant to be seen and heard in order to be understood and appreciated.
+His plays were written for actors to perform, and NOT for students to read silently from behind a desk - we really cannot stress this enough!

 Discovering Shakespeare through performance provides young adults with myriad opportunities for self-expression and artistic interpretation as they step into the shoes of a character and experience the world of the play for themselves.
 It's seriously a a win-win!

 Shakespeare's characters are often impulsive.
 They’re also fickle, spontaneous, and frequently act before thinking things through.
 Sometimes being impulsive is a good thing for Shakespeare's characters; and at other times - not so good.
+Teenagers can totally relate.

-Here's a little science for you: the prefrontal cortex (responsible for weighing outcomes, forming judgments, and controlling impulses), is the last section of the brain to develop (not until the mid-20s).
+The prefrontal cortex (responsible for weighing outcomes, forming judgments, and controlling impulses), is the last section of the brain to develop (not until the mid-20s).
 This explains SO MUCH!

 Shakespeare resonates with young adults because he never moralizes!
 His plays don't tell us how to think, what to do, or whom to love.
 Instead, he lays it all out and lets the audience decide for themselves.
 How?